caseydulong/event-planner-api/README.md

 # Overview
-This project is a front end, single page, event planner application utilizing a [Rails API](https://github.com/caseydulong/event-planner-api), also built by me.
+This project is a Rails API for an [event planner app](https://github.com/caseydulong/event-planner-client), also built by me.
 The following technologies were utilized to realize this product:
-- HTML, SCSS, Handlebars
-- JavaScript, jQuery, AJAX
+- Ruby
-- Ruby, Rails
+- Rails

 My initial idea was to make a tournament and event scheduler for the New England Super Smash Brothers community.
 There is no official website for their organization, and they currently use a combination of a Facebook group and smash.gg for registrations and payment.